SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 Workflow[Workflow] or bringing more transparency[EmpiricalScrumPillars,Transparency] to an area in which the team[ScrumTeam] wants to inspect[EmpiricalScrumPillars,Inspection] and adapt[EmpiricalScrumPillars,Adaptation].
 - How-we-work policies - these can directly address an impediment[Impediments].
-For example, adjusting WIP[WorkInProgress] limits and SLEs[ServiceLevelExpectation] or changing the batch size (how often items are pulled between states) can have a dramatic impact.
+For example, adjusting WIP[WorkInProgress] limits[WIPLimit] and SLEs[ServiceLevelExpectation] or changing the batch size (how often items are pulled between states) can have a dramatic impact.

 # Flow-Based Events[ScrumEvents]